Posts In Category Meta

 on February 4, 2010 by Duncan Hull in Meta, Comments (0)

 There is an interesting editorial on books [1] today in Nature, related to Ontogenesis and books.
-“Back to books: Researchers should be recognized for writing books to convey and develop […]
+“Back to books: Researchers should be recognized for writing books to convey and […]

 Read more...